TimHughey/helen/README.md

-# Master Control Remote
+# Helen

-Placeholder for README
+Hello, this is Helen.